Highlights from Aruba

 Travel Tips for Visiting Aruba

-• Getting Around: Renting a car is the easiest way to explore the island, especially for beaches and Arikok National Park.
+• Getting Around: Renting a car is the easiest way to explore the island, especially for beaches and Arikok National Park (you'll need 4x4 or an ATV to explore the park).

 • Currency: The Aruban Florin (AWG) is the local currency, but US dollars are widely accepted.

-• Packing Essentials: Bring reef-safe sunscreen, comfortable shoes for exploring, a swimsuit, and light clothing.
+• Packing Essentials: Bring reef-safe sunscreen, comfortable shoes for exploring, a swimsuit, light clothing, and snorkel gear (I promise you'll use it).

 FREQUENTLY ASKED QUESTIONS